How I handle swearing in my home

 Ok, before we get started on this, we need to acknowledge and accept one thing: I think swearing is funny.
-Even funnier when it comes from a child in a nonaggressive way.
+It's even funnier when it's kids swearing in a light-hearted, non-aggressive way.

 Of course, I don't ever want my son to swear at me directly but let's be honest, he's going to at some stage.
 My goal for now though, as the father of a seven-year-old who copies everything I say and most of the things he hears others say, is to teach him about intent and the appropriate use of certain words.

-Here’s where I’ll potentially lose a lot of you.
-I don’t care about swearing.
-I don’t find it offensive.
-I find words like “guesstimate” and “synergy” far more upsetting than the ‘S’ or ‘F’ word.
-And as I said, my son is a sponge and he copies everything I say.
-I remember playing Mario Kart with him and someone “a**hat” blue shelled me at the finish line, and unfortunately, “gosh darn it!” just isn’t in my vocabulary.
+Here's where I'll potentially lose a lot of you.
+I don't care about swearing.
+I don't find it offensive.
+I find words like “guesstimate” and “synergy” far more upsetting than the ‘S' or ‘F' word.
+And as I said, my son is a sponge and he copies everything I say, especially when he uses moments of frustration to try out words he’s heard.
+I remember playing Mario Kart with him and someone “a**hat” blue-shelled me at the finish line, and unfortunately, “gosh darn it!” just isn't in my vocabulary.

-And so, whenever my kid was wronged in Mario Kart — or indeed any game thereafter — he’d utter that same, unpublishable sentence.
+And so, whenever my kid was wronged in Mario Kart — or indeed any game thereafter — he'd utter that same, unpublishable sentence.
 I knew as soon as I said it that I had messed up.
-I knew he’d say it.
-And I knew that if I made a big song and dance about it, he’d just want to say it even more.
+When an adult swears, it's not a surprise that a child swears.
+I knew he'd say it.
+And I knew that if I made a big song and dance about it or gave him too much attention, he'd just want to say it even more to express frustration or try pushing boundaries.

 So, I had no choice really but to let it slide, with a few stipulations attached.
-I explained to him that it was a word to be used at home and that most people don’t like hearing it.
+I explained to him that it was a word to be used at home, that most people don't like hearing it and that clear family rules can help define what’s acceptable.
+Everyone has different rules that need to be respected.

 Find out how Dr Kaylene explains the Do's and Don'ts of Discipline.